-When home inventory levels start to drop and there is any kind of positive news in the Real Estate world, Realtors will prey on unsuspecting home seller’s who are ripe to believe just about anything they hear.
+When home inventory levels start to drop, and there is any positive news in the Real Estate world, Realtors will prey on unsuspecting home seller’s who are ripe to believe just about anything they hear.

-When there are fewer homes for sale it is always a good thing for those that are considering selling their home.
-It is simple economics of supply vs demand.
+When there are fewer homes for sale, it is always a good thing for those that are considering selling their home.
+It is the simple economics of supply vs. demand.
 When inventory rises prices come down.
 When they go down the opposite occurs.
 The problem is Real Estate values do not change overnight.
-This is especially true when going from what would be best be described as a “buyer’s market” back to a “seller’s market”.
+This is especially true when going from what would be best be described as a “buyer’s market” back to a “seller’s market.”
 Markets change gradually as market forces change.

 Right now in the Metrowest Massachusetts area inventory levels have dropped to their lowest levels in years.
-There are Realtors who have buyer’s but there are just so few properties for buyers to choose from at the moment.
+Some Realtors have buyer’s, but there are just so few properties for buyers to choose from at the moment.
 Getting a new listing to sell is a treasure for a Realtor in this kind of environment.

-In destination towns like Southborough, Westborough, and Hopkinton a nice home, priced properly, that comes on the market in a popular neighborhood could easily have multiple bids.
-This of course is great for the agent who is listing the property.
+In destination towns like Southborough, Westborough, and Hopkinton a beautiful home, priced correctly, that comes on the market in a popular neighborhood could easily have multiple bids.
+This, of course, is perfect for the agent who is listing the property.
 Who wouldn’t want to have buyer’s fighting over a listing?
 A seller certainly would be pleased as they are more than likely going to get close to their asking price or even possible over it!

 Lower Home Inventory Equals Over-Pricing

-Even though I specialize in working with home seller’s, this type of market is actually one that brings about situations I do not particularly enjoy.
-While getting multiple bids on my clients homes is something I would never ever complain about, there are other aspects of a better Real Estate market that can be real troublesome.
+Even though I specialize in working with home seller’s, this type of market is one that brings about situations I do not particularly enjoy.
+While getting multiple bids on my client’s homes is something I would never complain about, other aspects of a better Real Estate market can be real troublesome.

 Just recently I had a Real Estate interview with someone who was going to be selling their home.
-They had three other Realtors besides myself come in and evaluate the market value of their home.
+They had three other Realtors besides me come in and evaluate the market value of their home.
 You would expect there would be differing opinions on value as it is not an exact science.
-Frankly in my experience it is not all that uncommon to see values given by Realtors to vary by $25,000 on any given home.
+Frankly, in my experience, it is not all that uncommon to see values given by Realtors to vary by $25,000 on any given home.

-In this particular instance I happened to come in with the lowest value of the four agents.
-Fortunately for me the seller was very astute.
-They have been following the local Real Estate market very closely and before they ever met with a Realtor had a general idea of what the value of their home was in this market.
-They were looking for validation and could see by the data that I provided where the value of their home stood.
+In this particular instance, I happened to come in with the lowest value of the four agents.
+Fortunately for me, the seller was very astute.
+They have been following the local Real Estate market very carefully and before they ever met with a Realtor had a general idea of what the value of their home was in this market.
+They were looking for validation and could see the data that I provided where the value of their home stood.

 The other agents had the same data but instead of looking at it objectively they decided to tell the seller something they thought the seller would want to hear.
 This is called “buying a listing” in Real Estate circles.
 It is one of the oldest tricks in the book and very unprofessional for a Real Estate agent to do.
-In fact is is against our code of ethics but unfortunately it happens all the time.
+In fact, is against our code of ethics, but unfortunately, it happens all the time.

-A Realtor that has no business doesn’t for a reason!
+A Realtor that has no business doesn’t sell for a reason!
 It is not sound logic to pick the person nobody else is hiring because they will do a great job for you.
 It doesn’t work that way.
 It is no different than wanting to have the best lawyer representing you if you happen to be accused of something you didn’t do.
-Hmmm let me hire Bob the lawyer because he has very little business.
+Hmmm, let me hire Bob, the lawyer because he has a tiny amount of business.
 I am sure he will do a great job.
 Why is it that Real Estate seems to be the only business where people equate a Realtor having all the time in the world on their hands as a good thing?